surajiyer26/Learnify/README.md

 Once you're done, you simply <b>hit 'Learn'.</b>

 What now happens is, the input from the form gets handed over to a function that I have explicitly written for making the API call.
-This function imports openai, and using the API KEY, starts a coversation with ChatGPT.
+This function imports openai, and using the API KEY, starts a conversation with ChatGPT.
 In our case, we are asking ChatGPT to frame 'n' number of questions, and their answers on the prompt given to us by the user.

 The response given back to use by ChatGPT is then sliced and diced using Python into a manner which is useful to us, which happens to be a list of dictionaries, resembling the JSON text architecture.